 A further concern raised by the coroner was that future deaths may occur if action were not taken.
-In line with this, and the publication last year of the Technical due diligence of commercial property RICS guidance note, first edition, new guidance on PPM was also proposed to ensure surveyors are provided with comprehensive advice.
+In line with this, and the publication of Technical due diligence of commercial property, new guidance on PPM was also proposed to ensure surveyors are provided with comprehensive advice.
 Accordingly, RICS embarked on preparation of bespoke guidance on this core building surveying service.

 An author and chair were appointed, with a working group convening on a regular basis to develop the document.
 The aim was to provide specific technical guidance on PPM surveys, and address the concerns raised by the coroner.

 The working group decided to look more holistically at the objectives and process of PPM surveys.
-The principal aims of the guidance note were to identify the discipline-specific requirements for undertaking such surveys, recognise advances in data collection methods, and guide surveyors in providing appropriate advice as well as better protecting the public.
+The principal aims for the document were to identify the discipline-specific requirements for undertaking such surveys, recognise advances in data collection methods, and guide surveyors in providing appropriate advice as well as better protecting the public.

-The one defining principle of the guidance note is that, irrespective of the client instruction, surveyors have a duty of care to report on any items posing a risk to life safety that become apparent during the course of their inspection.
+The one defining principle of Technical due diligence of commercial property is that, irrespective of the client instruction, surveyors have a duty of care to report on any items posing a risk to life safety that become apparent during the course of their inspection.

 The working group took great care to consider not being overly specific in the guidance, taking into account global practice and the potential for the document to be used in litigation or claims for negligence.